NirKarl/Creo-Settings-Installer---exe/README.md

 > The chosen directory should not include Hebrew letters!

 Finally, after the installation has finished, you will have a new Creo shortcut on your desktop called "Technion Creo".
 To launch Creo with the new settings simply lunch it using this shortcut.

+>[!CAUTION]
+>Users should not save files inside the installed settings folders!
+Reinstalling the settings may delete those files.

 ![New Creo Icon](https://github.com/user-attachments/assets/9fed5091-effe-4069-aa2b-a0162d703a87)